Top-rated local movers that handle Tulsa to Kansas City moves

 - Kansas City is less walkable than Tulsa with a score of 35 out of 100 vs Tulsa’s 39 out of 100.

-- Kansas City has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Tulsa, which has a score of 47 out of 100.
+- Kansas City has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Tulsa, which has a score of 47.

 - Kansas City’s crime rate is higher than Tulsa with a score of 58.4 compared to Tulsa’s 51.94.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Tulsa neighborhoods are safer than 51.94%.